 *Varies according to each candidate's experience and availability.

-Schedules can also be customized to meet each candidate’s needs.
+This schedule can also be customized to meet each candidate’s needs.

 Applicants seeking RAC services for Early Childhood Education (ECE) generally have significant working experience in the field of early childhood education.
 Through their work experience these individuals have acquired solid competencies and are now seeking formal recognition in order to become certified educators, advance in their career, gain a promotion, find employment, or simply to be formally recognized.